andrew-Go1/rsschool-cv/cv.md

 To contribute my skills to achieving your company's goals as an junior developer.
 ###Education
 Belarusian State Technological University, Department of Polymer Сomposite Materials, Specialist  degree in Technology of Elastomers Processing (2014-2019).
+###Work experience
+__"Belshina" (2019-present)
+Bobruisk, Belarus.__

+* improving the quality of products
+* maintenance of supporting documentation
+* development of algorithms for technological operations
+* mastering new equipment

 ###Personal qualities
 * responsible
 * broad-minded